Teaching-Accessibility/course-project-storyappteam/README.md

 Tailor Your Tales is an app for customizing stories for your child.
 Read on to learn more!

 ## Group Members

+## R1:
 Selah: Child UI design, Base text customization research/brainstorming, app setup in Testflight, installation instructions, UI documentation

 Dion: Base text customization, minor story edits, UI documentation, README documentation

 Daniel: Majority backend work, created skeleton for group members to work off of, did major structural work with structs/data structures

+## R2:
+Selah:

+Dion:

+Daniel: Added character images (with 5 emotions each) that are customizable.
+Added Core Data (local storage) which ensures that character changes persist between launches of the app and between different screens.
+Added redrawing of changed characters in pre-existing screens.

 ## Implemented Features
 a.
 Inclusive and accessible design: High contrast colors and large fonts have been utilized throughout the app to ensure readability for a wide range of users.